mspass-team/mspass/docs/source/user_manual/development_strategies.rst

 a workflow differs little from programming.
 Advanced users may decide they need to add features not in the framework that are too extensive to implement as code blocks in the jupyter format.
-Alternatively, python is has a wide range of open-source toolkits that you may find the need to add to facilitate your custom research code.
+Alternatively, python has a wide range of open-source toolkits that you may find the need to add to facilitate your custom research code.
 Here we provide suggestions on basic strategies.